libretro/libretro-super/README.iKarith.md

 issue than on Windows where people are going to have to install something no matter what we use.

+(Yes, I know bash 3 is ancient, but MacPorts and Fink both get along with it just fine, and only bash scripters really ever notice the difference.
+If you want to convince Twinaphex that it's a reasonable dependency, I'll join you in doing so—but if it isn't packaged for PowerPC 10.5 systems, he's going to veto the idea from the start and so will I.  Yes, RetroArch doesn't currently build on 10.5 systems.
+If I can reasonably correct that at some point, I will.
+No, 10.4 and older isn't necessary.)

 ## The solution so far

-To begin with, let's talk about the proof of concept I have already implemented.
-Then we'll discuss where it goes from here.
-For this discussion we will use the 2048 project because it's an incredibly simple example.
-In fact it's just about as close to a functional "hello world" for libretro as I can imagine.
-Currently it fetches and compiles using these rules:
+To begin, let's discuss the proof of concept I wrote before even beginning this README.
+We can decide where it goes from there afterward.
+We'll be using the incredibly simple 2048 project as a working example,  I like it because it's as close to a fully functional "hello world" for libretro as I can imagine.
+Presently it fetches and compiles with these rules:

 ```bash
 fetch_libretro_2048() {